-5. APPRAISALREOUIREMENTS:
+5. APPRAISAL REQUIREMENTS:

 - A. The appraiser signing the appraisal report must understand and agree that RD is the client, and all reports must be addressed to USDA Rural Development.
-The intended user of the report will be RD and any other intended user specified by the agency.
-Any questions relating to agency requirements of the appraisal assignment should be directed to the AGR and will not be directed to the property owner, real estate agent, builder/contractor, or any other party to the transaction.
-Communication relating to the assignment, directed - B. to the AGR, can come from the appraiser signing the appraisal report or the contractor selected for the assignment and in all instances RD staff will be granted permission to directly communicate with the appraiser signing the report. - C. The appraisal report must be Uniform Appraisal Dataset (UAD) compliant. - D. A property contact person will be provided by the AGR and ensure the appraiser has access to the subject property for inspection, unless the property is occupied and the appraisal is for foreclosure purposes.
-In this situation, a drive-by / exterior only appraisal shall be conducted utilizing the extraordinary assumption the condition of the exterior of the dwelling indicates a similar condition for the interior.
+The intended user of the report will be RD and any other intended user specified by the Agency.
+Any questions relating to Agency requirements of the appraisal assignment should be directed to the assigning Appraisal Management Company (AMC) or AGR and will not be directed to the property owner, real estate agent, builder/contractor, or any other party to the transaction.
+Communication relating to the assignment, directed to the assigning AMC or AGR, can come from the appraiser signing the appraisal report or the contractor selected for the assignment and in all instances RD staff will be granted permission to directly communicate with the appraiser signing the report or the submitting AMC. - B. The appraisal report must be Uniform Appraisal Dataset (UAD) compliant. - C. A property contact person will be provided by the AGR to the AMC (or contracted appraiser) and ensure the appraiser has access to the subject property for inspection, unless the property is occupied and the appraisal is for foreclosure purposes.
+In this situation, a drive-by / exterior only appraisal shall be conducted.
+Because there was not an interior inspection, the report must include an extraordinary assumption regarding the interior components and assumed condition and what sources were used as the basis for the assumption should be cited.

 Appraisal fees or turnaround times must not be discussed with the property contact, the property owner or the borrower.
-The appraiser must notify the AGR immediately if any of the following occurs:
+The appraiser must notify their assigning AMC (or AGR) immediately if any of the following occurs: